 And as a follow up or substitute for the Cookie baking activity, try out my April Fool’s Cause/Effect and Perspective Taking for Older Students.

-Your students will love these fun April Fool’s practical joke scenarios found in my TpT store for $2.75.
+Your students will love these fun April Fool’s practical joke scenarios found in my TpT store.
 (Tell them they are meant for the classroom only!)

 Cut out and laminate the 12 scenario cards and emotions cards pages.